platformatic/platformatic/docs/getting-started/quick-start-guide.md

 #### Check the database schema

-In your project directory (`quick-start`), open the `migrations` directory that can store your database migration files that will contain both the `001.do.sql` and `001.undo.sql` files.
+In your service directory - inside services/ folder under the project directory (`quick-start`), open the `migrations` directory that can store your database migration files that will contain both the `001.do.sql` and `001.undo.sql` files.
 The `001.do.sql` file contains the SQL statements to create the database objects, while the `001.undo.sql` file contains the SQL statements to drop them.

 ```sql title="migrations/001.do.sql"
 CREATE TABLE IF NOT EXISTS movies (